kaparelos/jquery.inactivity/README.md

 <script type="text/javascript" src="jquery.inactivity.min.js"></script>
 ```

-Then call the plugin on the element that you want to attach it
+Then call the plugin on the jQuery element that you want to attach it

 ```javascript
 // attach to document